Evacuation Equipment Training Course

 This 100% practical course focuses entirely on hands-on skills development.
 Each session combines demonstration with supervised practice using rescue training manikins.

-Equipment Introduction and Safety
+Equipment Introduction & Safety

 • Description, purpose, and limitations of each device